 The Bible is a book of law.
-The laws, when obeyed, produce great happiness for man.
-There are biblical laws that regulate health, farming, diet, child rearing and marriage.
+The laws, when obeyed, produce great happiness.
+Biblical laws regulate health, farming, diet, child rearing and marriage.
 If people would follow these laws, they would live an abundant life.
 Yet mankind consistently chooses to violate these laws!

 If you smoke or use any other form of tobacco, you are doing so contrary to the serious warnings against such habits.
 When you smoke, you are wrecking your health.
 Another of the surgeon general’s warnings on a pack of cigarettes states: “Quitting smoking now greatly reduces serious risks to your health.”